brimdata/zed/zng/docs/spec.md

 The behavior of an implementation that encounters such invalid sequences in a `string` type is undefined.

-Any character in a `bstring` value may be escaped from the ZNG formatting rules using the hex escape syntax, i.e., `\xhh` where `h` is a hexadecimal digit.
+Any character in a `bstring` value may be escaped from the TZNG formatting rules using the hex escape syntax, i.e., `\xhh` where `h` is a hexadecimal digit.
 This allows binary data that does not conform to a valid UTF-8 character encoding to be embedded in the `bstring` data type.